manoch777/base/README.md

-123
-6544ite has an overview of the protocol, including past and upcoming upgrades.
+s an overview of the protocol, including past and upcoming upgrades.

 ## Install Binaries